pixel

 What will happen?

-Once your anaesthetist has spoken to you and you are comfortable you will wait to be taken into the theatre on the unit.
-The anaesthetist and theatre team will help you lie down on the operating table while they connect you to the anaesthetic machine.
-It may appear there is a lot of people in the theatre room, but everyone has a job to do and it is all about looking after you.
+Once your anaesthetist has spoken to you and you are comfortable you will wait to be taken into the treatment room on the unit.
+The anaesthetist and theatre team will help you lie down on the table while they connect you to the anaesthetic machine.
+It may appear there is a lot of people in the room, but everyone has a job to do and it is all about looking after you.

 You may be asked to breathe through an oxygen mask while the anaesthetist gives you your anaesthetic.